 Only BAI-certified individuals (see Training below) may instruct students and participate in the program.
 Typically, these individuals are school employees, such as PE instructors, coaches, or teachers.
+Volunteers are also welcome with school approval.

 If I am a parent of a student or a volunteer can I become certified?